Breeze0122/project-1-Data-jobs-salary/README.md

 The project included:

 1a.
-Box plot of the avg salary of experience level by country (top 5 according with the number of employees) 1b.
-Bar plot of the avg salary according to the employment type 1c.
-Bar plot of the avg salary according to the remote ratio
+Box plot of the avg salary of experience level by country (top 5 according with the number of employees) - Ana Brissa 1b.
+Bar plot of the avg salary according to the employment type - Santiago 1c.
+Bar plot of the avg salary according to the remote ratio - Ana Brissa
-2. Scatter plot of the avg salary according with the employee residence and employment type (top 5 according with the number of employees)
+2. Scatter plot of the avg salary according with the employee residence and employment type (top 5 according with the number of employees) - sofia
-3. Bar plot of the salary according with the company size.
+3. Bar plot of the salary according with the company size. -Santiago
-4. Line plot of the avg salary by experience level through the years  (lines by experience level)
+4. Line plot of the avg salary by experience level through the years  (lines by experience level) - Sofia
 5. Line plot of the number of employees of